Ludhiana–Jakhal line: History

 It was later extended to Hisar Junction.

 Electrification

-Electrification of the Jakhal–Ludhiana line was ordered in 2013 but the work has started in March 2016 from Ludhiana side and foundation stone was laid at Gill.
-CRS Trial has been successfully conducted up to Dhuri Jn. from Ludhiana Jn. in 2019.
+The electrification of the Jakhal–Ludhiana line was sanctioned in 2013, with construction commencing from the Ludhiana end in March 2016, and the foundation stone being laid at Gill.
+Successful CRS trials were conducted up to Dhuri Junction from Ludhiana Junction in 2019.
 The electrification of 62 km-long stretch of Dhuri to Jakhal on Ludhiana–Jakhal line was completed and trial runs were successfully carried out in July 2020.

 Tracks

 Detailed survey for the doubling of the Ludhiana–Sangrur–Jakhal line has been ordered.

 Railway reorganisation

 Southern Punjab Railway was taken over by the state and merged with North Western Railway in 1930.

 With the partition of India in 1947, North Western Railway was split.
 While the western portion became Pakistan West Railway, and later Pakistan Railways, the eastern part became Eastern Punjab Railway.

 In 1952, Northern Railway was formed with a portion of East Indian Railway Company, west of Mughalsarai, Bikaner Railway and Eastern Punjab Railway.